seth-git/atomicglobalmin/readme.txt

 III.
 Running the program on a cluster of computers
     A. Submitting the program to the PBS Scheduler
     B. MPI options
-    C. Setting the Gaussian Scratch Directory
+    C. Telling your quantum chemistry package where the scratch directory is located

 IV.
 Other useful tips
-    A. More about Optimization Files
+    A. More about optimization files
-    B. Creating Gaussian input files from a resume or optimization file
+    B. Creating quantum input files from a resume or optimization file
     C. Seeding the starting population with structures from previous runs
     D. Setting a wall time to ensure cleaning of scratch files
     E. Transition State Searches